Skip to contents

 Arguments

 A numeric vector or list.
-The length of the par argument defines the number of parameters to be estimated (i.e. the dimension of the problem).
+The length of par defines the number of parameters to be estimated (i.e., the dimension of the problem).

 fn